N.Y. Assembly report finds ‘overwhelming evidence’ Cuomo engaged in sexual harassment, used state resources for memoir

 “To date we have not been allowed the opportunity to review evidence in the Assembly’s possession, despite requests to do so and due process was certainly not afforded here,” Azzopardi said.

 Cuomo was not interviewed by investigators for the Assembly’s report.
-The law firm Davis Polk & Wardwell conducted the investigation, which echoes many of the findings made in James’s probe.
+The law firm Davis Polk & Wardwell conducted the investigation, which echoes many of the findings in James’s probe.
 The firm reviewed hundreds of thousands of pages of documents, photographs, text messages, BlackBerry PIN messages, emails, policies, social media accounts and phone call records.
 Investigators also interviewed, received proffers from or reviewed deposition materials from 212 individuals.

 In October, a misdemeanor complaint was filed against Cuomo, accusing him of forcibly touching a woman in the governor’s executive mansion last year.
 According to the complaint, the alleged incident took place in December 2020.
 It states that Cuomo “did intentionally, and for no legitimate purpose, forcibly place his hand under the blouse shirt of the victim” and “onto her intimate body part.”